narfman0/helga-markovify/README.rst

 a url to dpaste, or a twitter account.

 ``learning_type_source``: the corresponding data e.g. plaintext if learning_type
-is "text", a url if "url", twitter screen name if "twitter"
+is "text", a url if "url", twitter screen name if "twitter", helga_log_reader arguments for "logs" (suggest you go old and use current channel)

 The ``ingest`` command teaches the bot about the topic from the referenced